top of page

 The study, published in the Journal of Drugs in Dermatology, found that participants with higher oxytocin levels had visibly healthier and younger-looking skin.
 This was the first clinical evidence showing oxytocin’s direct effect on skin health.
 It confirmed that nurturing touch and emotional well-being are closely linked to how our skin ages.

 Facials that include massage and high-quality ingredients do more than just cleanse and hydrate.
-They stimulate oxytocin release in the skin, which supports collagen and elastin production while reducing inflammation.
+They stimulate oxytocin release in the skin, supporting collagen and elastin production while reducing inflammation.
 This hormonal boost helps maintain the skin’s youthful function and appearance.

 Practical Reasons to Consider Regular Facials